d3os/42piscineMarch2025/README.md

+There is my work during march 2025 piscine in 42 Paris, it is my way, not THE solution, build your own.
+All the C modules I did are completed 100% even the time it took me (but not the shell modules).
 All the files are 100% moulinette certified.
-All the C modules I did are completed 100%, not the shell modules.

 I have not been admitted, probably due to a lack of investment.
-My tips for getting selected : (I did it in original campus at Paris)
+My tips to not be like me :

 TECHNIC / SKILLS / KNOWLEDGE
 - If you good at C and programming : Create a group around you, share your knowledge, encourages mutual aid in your group.